airbytehq/airbyte/docs/tutorials/transformation-and-normalization/transformations-with-dbt.md

 ## Going further

-However, if you have ideas on what to do with DBT from this point on, we would be glad to hear your feedbacks and ideas.
+Let us know if you have any feedback or suggestions.
 Thank you!